Nepals Everest Man Claims Record 30th Summit - UrduPoint

 He has also conquered other 8,000-metre peaks including the world's second-highest mountain, K2 in Pakistan.

-His success on reaching the top came as the season's death toll climbed to five.
+His success on reaching the top came as the season's confirmed death toll climbed to five.

 A Romanian climber died during a bid to scale Lhotse, the fourth-highest mountain, his expedition organiser said.